 This process will work on web searches using Google by filtering Google web search results for adult or explicit content.

 Block Websites Using Chrome Apps

 Another very useful way to block websites in a Chromebook is to use a Chrome extension designed for the task.
-There are currently a few Chrome extensions that help block websites or to exercise parental control.
+There are currently a few Chrome extensions that help block websites or exercise parental control.

 To find a blocker that is perfect for your needs, first visit the Google Play Store.
-Search for web blocker, and check out the reviews and ratings on all of the options provided.
+Search for web blockers, and check out the reviews and ratings on all of the options provided.
 You can also search app options on Google to learn more about the functionality of each app before you download it.

-TinyFilter can be disabled rather easily, which is a bonus if you accidentally add words to your filter that might pop up in a future research assignment, but can also be a bad thing if the wrong hands somehow get a hold of your Chromebook and make a few extra clicks.
+Site Blocker can be disabled rather easily, which is a bonus if you accidentally add words to your filter that might pop up in a future research assignment, but can also be a bad thing if the wrong hands somehow get a hold of your Chromebook and make a few extra clicks.

 Block Site is another free Chrome extension that offers parental control over what websites are accessed.
 This extension also works to prevent procrastination if your requirements are less about control and more about productivity.
 Controls can be password protected and you can add specific URLs to a comprehensive block list for vigorous filtering.